photoprism/photoprism-docs/docs/developer-guide/code-quality.md

 [refactor](https://martinfowler.com/bliki/DefinitionOfRefactoring.html) when really needed.

 !!! tip
-    Maintaining small amounts of duplicate code is cheaper and less work than choosing the wrong abstraction.
+    Maintaining small amounts of duplicate code is much easier and less work than choosing the wrong abstraction.

 ## Refactoring ##